CSI-280/playdogplay/README.md

 3. download the repository @ https://github.com/CSI-280/playdogplay as a zip
     (temporraly here @ https://github.com/CSI-280/playdogplay/tree/react)

-4. move the files from the downloads into the corrisponding folders that you created earlier in step 2
+4. move the files from the downloads into the corrisponding folders that you created earlier in step 2 and replace the extsing ones

 5. in a terminal navigate to the directory you used for step 2